Tuesday, December 3, 2024

 Room: Garden 4

-Discover innovative and adaptable strategies rooted in proven research to support men of color (MoC) in their first-year math courses.
+Discover innovative and adaptable strategies rooted to support Men of Color (MoC) in their first-year Math courses.
 Learn to expand and maximize the reach of existing resources to propel more MoC toward success in their college journey.
 Depart with a personalized action plan to ignite the revolution in student support and service culture on your campus.

-Presenters: Tanisha Burrus, Candice Lehman, and Lisa McKowan, Santa Ana College; Guadalupe Merino, Santiago Canyon College - Orange Education Center; Jackson Solheid, UCLA/Santa Ana College (former)
+Presenters: Tanisha Burrus, and Lisa McKowan, Santa Ana College; Guadalupe Merino, Santa Ana College/Santiago Canyon College - Orange Education Center; Jackson Solheid, UCLA/Santa Ana College (former)

 Advancing Public Sector Apprenticeship in California